Can I File a Claim for Unpaid Wages in New York State?

 Before filing an unpaid wage claim with the Department of Labor, you must have approached your employer and advised them that you believe your pay was inaccurate.
 In most cases, this is when you should start working with an attorney who has experience handling wage claims.

 The reason you should speak with an attorney is to ensure you are not jeopardizing your claim.
 In some cases, your employer may unlawfully retaliate and fire you from your job if you begin questioning your wages; they may be less likely to do so if you have hired an attorney.
-Contact The Law Office of Christopher Q. Davis, PLLC for help with a New York unpaid wage claim by calling (646) 430-7930; we are committed to ensuring you are being paid properly by your employer.
+Contact The Working Solutions Law Firm, PLLC for help with a New York unpaid wage claim by calling (646) 430-7930; we are committed to ensuring you are being paid properly by your employer.